 We started putting the potty out more, and we used a nappy belt and cloth so that we didn’t have messy accidents.
-The belt and cloth was absolutely the key to our success.
-Armed with our understanding of the cause of our baby’s resistance, it wasn’t hard to think creatively about how to manage it.
+Observation time using the belt and cloth was absolutely the key to our success.
+Armed with our refreshed understanding of her timing and signals (which had changed!), as well as the cause of our baby’s resistance, it wasn’t hard to think creatively about how to manage it.
 At first, we only tried to catch poos.
 The belt and cloth meant we could offer her a potty the moment we saw her start to strain and these easy catches spurred us on to take it further.

 We started teaching her how to sit on the potty by herself, rather than have us put her on it.
 Here ensued a careful balance – there is no point sitting them on a potty unless there is a good change of it being used – that teaches nothing.
 But you have to start somewhere.
-So we did this after waking, when we were confident she would go.
+So we also made use of likely times when she would go, e.g. shortly after waking..
 Gradually, we introduced it at other times as well, since she was relaxed about it.
 A book also made a big difference in her willingness to stay still for a minute or two.